ga-curriculum/computer-science-recursion/lesson/README.md

 };
 ```

-You may see the action introduced by “else”, as below.
-This doesn’t change the function, just adds in some plain language explaining what happens in the function.
+You may see the action introduced by “else,” like below.
+This doesn’t change the function, it just adds in some plain language to explain what's happening in the function:

 ```javascript
 const countDown = (num) => {